rubigdata/bigdata-blog-2019-EllenS169/README.md

-# Sample blog
+# Ellen's blog

-This is a sample blog using Markdown.
-Edit this file in order to create your own content.

-Some useful features in markdown are:
+This is my Markdown sample blog.
+Below I am trying out how to use bullet lists (once ordered and once unordered)

+This is an unordered bulletlist:
+- first item
+- second item
-- bulleted lists
+- third item
-- of multiple items

-# Headers

-## Subheaders
+This is an ordered bulletlist:
+1. item
+2. item
+3. item

+# A very interesting header

+## An even more interesting subheader

-**Bold** and *Italic* markup.
+If you want to stress something you can use **Bold** and *Italic* markup.

-You can use explicit links, e.g., to the [course site](https://rubigdata.github.io/).
+Here is  the link to the [course site on brightspace](https://brightspace.ru.nl/d2l/home/13189).

 And lots more, to see what you can do with Markdown (including images, and tables) take a look at the [Cheatsheet][cheat] (an example of a very useful feature to separate actual links from their references in your text).